Cleaning up after a flood

 Keep listening to your radio for up-to-date information about the emergency and any new potential risks.

-Wait for the 'all clear' from emergency services agencies before going into an affected area, and ask the authorities if you can salvage items from your house.
+Wait for the Reduced Threat: Return with Caution - Advice from emergency services agencies before going into an affected area, and ask the authorities if you can salvage items from your house.

 If you can, check on your neighbours to see if they are OK and need any help.
 Let them know if you need some help.
 Once phone lines are restored, let family and friends know that you are OK and can be contacted.